-To file an application with the clerk for a refund of a filing fee or pro hac vice admission fee paid online with a credit card, the payor must file an application with the clerk in the applicable case explaining the circumstances and stating the requested refund amount.
+To file an application with the clerk for a refund of a filing fee or pro hac vice admission fee paid online with a credit card, the payor must file a Motion - Refund of Fees Paid Electronically an application with the clerk in the applicable case explaining the circumstances and stating the requested refund amount.
 The clerk must authorize the refund request, deny it, or refer it to chambers.